vguillet/Better_loading_bar/README.md

 Run `.update_progress` to update progress (for loops) or `.update_activity` to keep the activity animations going between main progress updates (when minor progress is made).

+*Tips: In case of very quick loops, disable "activity_indicator"

 ### Activity bar

 Activity bars are used to keep track of unknown-length processes (while loops).